 - The proctor must remain in the room for the duration of the exam and/or have visual contact with the candidate to ensure that no outside materials are used, nor any nefarious behavior is witnessed.

 - Restroom breaks are not allowed unless it is an emergency.
 No materials are allowed in their possession during the break.
-Candidates should be reminded that the exams are timed, and the clock does not stop running if they walk away from the online exam.
+The candidate should be reminded that the exam is timed, and the clock does not stop running if they walk away from the online exam.

-- Ensure candidates do not have access to a phone at any time during exam administration.
+- Ensure the candidate does not have access to a phone at any time during exam administration.

 - If any issue or incident occurs, the proctor should immediately contact APWA and submit an incident report.

 After the candidate has completed the exam, it is the proctor’s responsibility to ensure that the candidate has logged off completely.

 APWA will email full details prior to the exam.
 In summary, prior to the exam it is the candidate’s responsibility to: